A Separation-2011

 Also in the mix are two school nuns who are rumored to be Satanists.

-Little is known about the town, but the fact that nobody is around making the setting a major plus.
-This may very well be due to budgetary restrictions associated with the film, but regardless, the use of very few characters or extras is a score, with the number of principal characters below ten.
+This may very well be due to budgetary restrictions associated with the film.
+Still, regardless, the use of very few characters or extras is a score, with the number of principal characters below ten.

-The cold and bleak nature of the town and the stark journey that Joan is on make the ambiance very successful.
-Many scenes throughout The Blackcoat’s Daughter are set during nighttime in relative seclusion and given the icy texture of upstate New York in the middle of winter the setting chosen by Perkins is spot on and quite atmospheric.
+Many scenes throughout The Blackcoat’s Daughter are set during nighttime in relative seclusion.
+Given the icy texture of upstate New York in the middle of winter, the setting chosen by Perkins is spot on and quite atmospheric.

 Since Bill and Linda’s daughter looks identical to Rose, are we to assume that the events at the school occurred a decade before the events involving Joan?
-What ends up happening to Kat is perplexing- haunted by spirits and forced to kill, is she healed at the end of the film?
-Or is Kat really Joan?
-Too many loose ends are left.
+What ends up happening to Kat is perplexing, haunted by spirits, and forced to kill, is she healed at the end of the film?
+Or is Kat Joan?

-The film is very heavy on the violence and the gore and dares not hold back in showcasing the victim’s pain and suffering before they cease to exist.
+The film is heavy on the violence and the gore and dares not hold back in showcasing the victim’s pain and suffering before they cease to exist.
 More than one character lies bleeding and immobile as the killer calmly approaches to finish the deed.

 Three characters are decapitated in horrific form as we later see their severed heads lined up in a boiler room.
-The demonic chanting of “Hail, Satan!” may turn some viewers off as would the overall storyline- those who feel 1973’s The Exorcist is disturbing need not see this film as similar elements abound.
+The demonic chanting “Hail, Satan!” may turn some viewers off, as would the overall storyline.

-Also worthy of a quick mention is the cool, unique musical soundtrack that singer/songwriter, and brother of the director, Elvis Perkins, creates.
-With goth/techno elements, the score is noticed (in a good way) at various points throughout the running time and adds to the overall feel of the film.
+With goth/techno elements, the score is noticed (in a good way) at various points throughout the running time and adds to the film’s overall feel.

 Still, I look forward to more works from this up-and-coming director.